-Dr. DeNorval Unthank received his medical degree from Howard University in 1926, and was recruited by the Union Pacific Railroad and Dr. James A. Merriman to come to Portland, Oregon.
-They were the only black physicians in town and were brought on to serve the black employees of the railroad company.
-Unthank was a civil rights pioneer in Oregon history.
+Dr. DeNorval Unthank: physician and civil rights pioneer of Oregon history.
 His painful experiences with discrimination brought him closer to political activism.
 He served as president of the Portland branch of the NAACP, co-founded the Urban League, exposed residential segregation as one of the only African Americans in the Portland City Club and helped push for the passing of Oregon's Civil Rights Bill in 1953.